GitNickProgramming/FinalProject_CS3120/README.md

 ---
 #### V. Analysis of Performance
-The model cold be improved by adding specifing start location, rather than being just random.
+The model cold be improved by adding specifying start location, rather than being just random.
 However the overall performance was improved by keeping distances from different cities in a table, thus improving the execution time (see `class Gene` in `./src/tsp_ga.py`).

-Also implemented to improve performance is **Elitism Selection**, which is when the best individuals are selected from the current generation and then slightly altered (evolution, crossover, mutation, etc), then added to the next generation.
+Also implemented to improve performance is **Elitism Selection**, which is when the best individuals are selected from the current generation and then slightly altered (evolution, crossover, mutation, etc.), then added to the next generation.
 Overtime this will gradually improve the results i.e. performance.
 See `def evolve()` in `./src/tsp_ga.py`.

 ![](output/performance_diagram.png)

 ---
 #### VI.
 Final Notes
-1. While the most of the code is not my own, I used this project to study something I found interesting.
-I did change the cities as well as some of the verbage (was in spanish originally)
+While most of the code is not my own, I used this project to study something I found interesting.
+I did change the cities as well as some of the verbiage (was in spanish originally), not to mention all the documentation was done by myself.
+Overall, I spent around 40 hours researching this project, documenting, and testing different implementations.

 ---
 #### VII.
 References